New Padlock Combination from 1st Jan 2021

 To reduce the risk of meeting other cavers underground, bearing in mind the restricted nature of the caves in FCQ, it is suggested that a discrete note be put on the dashboard of parked vehicles with just the name of cave (or cave initials) and possibly the intended route (do not put times etc).
 It is recommended that you have a plan “B” if you are likely to meet other cavers underground.

 Ash dieback is affecting trees throughout the Mendip area including in and around the quarry and car park.
-This can seriously impact on the strength and reliability of even large trees.
+This can seriously impact on the strength and reliability of even large trees in particular during and after windy conditions.
 An inspection of the ash trees will be carried out in the near future.

 For complete access detail see the individual cave entries.
 The main caves are: